kaist-dmlab/RP-DBSCAN/README.md

 > Song, H. and Lee, J., "RP-DBSCAN: A Superfast Parallel DBSCAN Algorithm Based on Random Partitioning," *In Proc.
 2018 ACM Int'l Conf. on Management of Data (SIGMOD)*, Houston, Texas, June 2018.

 ## *** Note ***
 One comment to use RP-DBSCAN is that "do not use too small value as the epsilon parameter".
 If you set too small value, there is no benefit from cell-based random partitioning because each data point regards as a cell.
 This problem may degrade the performance of RP-DBSCAN by inducing a significant number of edges between cells.
 Thus, please carefully set the epsilone value.
-In my opinion, we don't need to set the epsilon value to be too small when handling large data set.
+In my opinion, we don't need to set the epsilon value to be too small when handling large data set; it causes too many clusters to be obtained as the result.
 Also, be careful to set the Spark configuration such as # worker, memory size, etc. Because RP-DBSCAN is distributed algorithm based on Spark, its performance is somewhat dependent on the configuration.

 ## 1. Overview